neverRare/butter/doc/language/record.md

 # Record

 Record is an association of names to values with variety of types.
-These pairs is called field or record field.
+These pairs are called field or record field.

 ```butter
 car = (